Āryatārā Atiyoga

 Bindu at our heart radiates infinite White Tārā's white lights and communicates with all enlightened beings to activate and receive their wisdom.

-oṃ tāre tuttāre ture mama āyuḥ-puṇya-jñāna-puṣṭiṃ kuru svāhā॥Tārā's white form is a
+oṃ tāre tuttāre ture mama āyuḥ-puṇya-jñāna-puṣṭiṃ kuru svāhā॥Tārā's white form

-of the Three Deities of Longevity,
+Revered as one of the Three Deities of Longevity,

-White Tārā is associated with wisdom, vitality, and the gentle power to
+White Tārā is associated with wisdom, vitality, and the gentle power

-spiritual well-being.
+inner peace, and spiritual well-being.

 Oṃ O Tārā, I Pray O Tārā, O Swift One, Mine, Long Life, Happy Life, Wisdom, Abundance, Make It So!
 So Be It!